cran/kindisperse/README.md

 examination of how field sampling conditions could bias the estimation of axial sigma.
-It works with the `KinPairSimulation` or `KinPairData` classes and filters based on the study area size, number of kin expected to be found, & trap spacing.
+It works with the `KinPairSimulation` or `KinPairData` classes and filters based on the study area size, number of kin expected to be found, and trap spacing.
 It is demonstrated below.

 ``` r
 compsim <- simulate_kindist_composite(nsims = 100000, kinship = "H2C")